twinedo/go-getstarted/README.md

-"# go-getstarted"

-# Listing of learning Go from official website Go.dev
-1. Tutorial: Get started with Go
+# 1. Tutorial: Get started with Go

+In this section, we learn how to create "Hello World!" with go, and install package "quote" from pkg.go.dev